NilaierMusic/EnhancedIcons/README.md

 ## Compatibility

-This mod is compatible with Lethal Company version 49.
+This mod is compatible with Lethal Company versions 49 - 62.
 It may work with other versions, but compatibility is not guaranteed.

 Other modded scrap and items are incompatible.